Important changes for Instagram users - January 28, 2020

 - If your business profile is already connected to Hootsuite and authenticated with Facebook, you are not impacted by this change.

 - If you have a personal Instagram profile, consider converting it to a business profile.
 If you choose to stay with a personal profile, the API migration will require you to reconnect on or after March 23.
 After this date, any posts scheduled to publish will fail to send notifications until the profile is reconnected.
 See below for a full list of reduced functionality for personal profiles in Hootsuite’s products.
-Learn more: How to convert a personal Instagram profile into a Business profile
+Learn more: Convert an Instagram personal profile to a business profile

 Personal profiles using the Hootsuite mobile app for iOS should also update to the latest version of the app.

 - If you have a business profile connected to Hootsuite, but it’s not authenticated with Facebook, you will need to reconnect on or after March 23.
 If you don't authenticate with Facebook, your profile will be subject to the same limitations as personal profiles.
-Learn more: How to connect an Instagram Business account to a Facebook Page
+Learn more: Connect an Instagram account to a Facebook Page

 Reconnect your Instagram account and complete the Facebook authentication step to avoid loss of Instagram functionality (see Add an Instagram account).

 To see whether your profile is personal or business, and if you need to set up Facebook authentication, visit this page in Hootsuite.

 The reduced capabilities of the new API will result in the following changes for personal profiles in Hootsuite’s products:

 - Instagram avatars and usernames will no longer be available.
 Wherever you select, view, and manage your profile within the dashboard, it will be identifiable only by its Instagram handle.

 - Hootsuite Analytics will no longer be available for personal Instagram profiles.